1956 Polish speedway season: Polish Individual Speedway Championship

+Criterium of Aces

+The Criterium of Aces was won by Florian Kapała.

 Team

 Team Speedway Polish Championship

 The 1956 Team Speedway Polish Championship was the ninth edition of the Team Polish Championship.

 First League

-In First League, matches were played with part two teams, with it playing it matches return.
+In First League, matches were held with two teams, with it playing it matches return.
 Teams were made up of six drivers plus one reserve.
 The score of heat: 3-2-1-0.
-Mecz consisted with 12 heats.
+The matches consisted of 12 heats.
 For winning a game a team received 2 points, draw - 1 point, lost - 0 points.
 The drivers from main squad started in match four times.
 The quantity of small points was added up.

 The 2 competing teams shall each consist of 7 drivers: 6 drivers having programmed drivers and the seventh driver being a substitute, as follows: